Assam Career 2025 : Apply for Project Engineer job in IIT Guwahati

 How to apply :

-Eligible Candidates have to email their detailed resume including all educational qualifications, experience, contact address phone no., Email etc (refer below given link for biodata format) along with the scanned copies of all relevant documents also (Matriculation onwards) on or before 15 September 2025 to the Principal Investigator Prof. Tapan Krishnakumar Mankodi, the Dept. of Mechanical Engineering at [email protected].
+Eligible Candidates have to email their detailed resume including all educational qualifications, experience, contact address, phone no., E-mail, etc. along with scanned copies of all relevant documents (Matriculation onwards) in a single pdf file on or before 24th September, 2025 (Wednesday) at [email protected]

-After sending the email, the applicant must also submit the Google Form below.
+Shortlisted candidates will get information via E-mail about the mode of online interview.

 Detailed Advertisement : Click Here